maxPrakken/mxp3/README.md

 	you can open the project in two different ways.

 	option 1:
-	open the project folder and open the Visual Studio solution file called AUTOE.sln.
+	open the project folder and open the Visual Studio solution file called AUTOE.sln with Visual Studio.

 	option 2:
 	open the file by or looking it up in your supported version of Visual Studio's open file option.